Mitch Pileggi

-Mitch Pileggi (/pɪˈlɛdʒi/; born April 5, 1952) is an American actor.
+Mitchell Pileggi (/pɪˈlɛdʒi/; born April 5, 1952) is an American actor.
 He played Horace Pinker in Shocker, Walter Skinner on The X-Files, Colonel Steven Caldwell on Stargate Atlantis, Ernest Darby in Sons of Anarchy, and Harris Ryland in the TNT revival of Dallas (2012–2014).

 Early life and education

 Pileggi was born in Portland, Oregon, the son of Maxine, a homemaker, and Vito Pileggi, a defense contractor.
 Pileggi's family moved frequently because of his father's occupation, and Pileggi lived in Oregon, California, and Texas before spending most of his adolescence in Turkey.